 Memphis, TN 38111

-In addition to the resettlement agencies, other nonprofit organizations are granted funds through TOR to serve refugees in other ways:
+In addition to these resettlement agencies, other nonprofit organizations are granted funds through the Tennessee Office for Refugees to serve refugees in other ways:

-Tennessee Foreign Language Institute’s ESL to Go program provides English Language classes to many area refugees.
+Tennessee Language Center’s ESL to Go program provides English Language classes to many area refugees.